 Deep fried turkey - familyguidecentral.com

-Why Deep Fried Turkeys Explode (and How to AVOID It!)
+Why Deep Fried Turkeys Explode (7 Crucial Ways to Avoid It)

 Deep-fried turkey is a holiday staple, but it’s not always a safe one.
 Despite the deliciousness of it all, deep-fried turkeys can explode while they’re being cooked and that can be dangerous.